We’ve come to expect the prices of solar panels to keep dropping – but that could be about to change.

 Even a shift of just a few percent as a result of these two influences can add hundreds to the final cost of a solar power system – and every day the decision to install solar panels is put off, it’s another day when the potential savings are going into electricity company pockets rather than the consumer’s.

-While those shopping for solar panel systems can score incredible deals at present, there is significant risk for the unwary.
+While those shopping for solar power systems can score incredible deals at present, there is significant risk for the unwary.
 South Australia’s Consumer Affairs Commissioner Paul White recently warned, “People get what they pay for … people need to do their research.”